cscart/docs/en/user_guide/mobile_app/faq.rst

 What Is All This About?
 -----------------------

-By default, CS-Cart and Multi-Vendor have responsive design.
+By default, Multi-Vendor have responsive design.
 The store will adapt to fit into the screen nicely, no matter what devices your customers use.
 This allows customers to make purchases from the store via their smartphones or tablets.

 However, there is another way to interact with the store—a mobile application.
 It is a program that customers can install on their mobile devices.
 It exchanges data with the store, so customers can see what products are available, purchase them, add them to wish list, and more.